NathanThus/Minor-Embedded-Systems/The Making Of A Controller.md

 #### Joysticks

+The joystick consists of a few parts, though only two (technically three) are of importance to this project.
+These are the two potentiometers and the push-button.
+While the push-button is self-explanatory as to it's behaviour, the potentiometers may hold some secrets.
+During a few projects, as mentioned earlier, I've come across both **linear** & **logarithmic** potentiometers.
+One other key component is the possibility of an inherent **dead zone**.
+A dead zone is a section where no measurement takes place, either by mechanical or electrical means.
+Effectively, and action input while within said dead zone, is nullified.

 | Name | Test | Test 2 |
 | ---- | ---- | ------ |
 | Low->Mid| [Measurement Data](/Personal/Controller%20Project/Measurements/dataLow.csv) | ![A rising edge diagram](/Personal/Controller%20Project/Measurements/Joystick-Low.png)|